GHeinzelmann/BAT.py/README.md

 ### Simulations

 Starting from the states created in the prep stage, we can now perform the binding free energy calculations, which will be located inside the ./fe folder.
-In this example we will use the double decoupling method with retraints to obtain the binding free energies, which is more suitable for this type of calculation.
+In this example we will use the double decoupling method (DD) with retraints to obtain the binding free energies.
+For charged ligands, one should use the simultaneous decoupling recoupling (SDR) method instead, as explained in the user guide.
 Again in the program main folder, type:

 python BAT.py -i input.in -s fe